 Jeff scored highly in his mathematical subjects, with a 49 in Mathematical Methods, which scaled to 50.20 and a 46 in Specialist Mathematics, which scaled to a cool 53.04.

 His bottom, two subjects were Chemistry and Chinese SLA.
 He scored a 46 and a 35 in these respectively, which would then scale to become 47.97 and 43.65.
 These subjects had 10% of their value contribute to his aggregate score.

 The total of his study scores brought Jeff’s aggregate score to an impressive 212.39.
 This fit him into the 2019 aggregate range required to achieve a 99.95, which was between 210.04 and 218.99.

 How did Jeff perform in SACs?

 Jeff was high-performing throughout the year and scored the overall top SAC score for his cohort for English, Methods, Chemistry and Physics.

 What did Jeff get in his GAT?

 Jeff scored a 49 in Written Communications, 47 in Maths/Science and 35 in Humanities/Arts.
 Although there is no way of knowing whether a GAT score influenced your final ATAR, it is in your best interest to perform well in the GAT, especially in the disciplines which correspond to your subjects.
-For example, because Jeff undertook 4 subjects in the fields of mathematics and science, it was important that his GAT score for Maths/Science was high.
+For example, because Jeff undertook 4 subjects in the fields of mathematics and science, his GAT score for Maths/Science needed to be high.
 We have an article explaining the relevance of the GAT, and why you should aim to do your best in it.